The Nordic alternative protein research ecosystem

 Denmark

-The Danish government’s €160 million (over 1 billion kroner) commitment to plant-based foods over nine years is one of the largest in Europe – a clear signal that Denmark is serious about advancing sustainable food systems.
-So far, €24 million has been allocated, with most of the investment still to come.
+Denmark was the first country in the world to release a national action plan for plant-based foods.
+The Danish government’s €160 million (over 1 billion kroner) commitment to plant-based foods over nine years is the largest in Europe, and is being distributed by the Plantefonden.
+This presents a great opportunity for the Danish government to accelerate the momentum being built by the large investments of the Novo Nordisk Foundation, ensuring that public investment matches the scale and ambition of nonprofit-driven innovation.
 As Denmark’s remaining funding is disbursed, the key challenge and opportunity lies in ensuring that these funds are channelled towards solving the most pressing scientific challenges of the moment and accelerating real breakthroughs for sustainable food systems.

 Finland